-- Medical or surgical procedures (eg, surgery, endoscopy, tooth extraction, blood transfusion); the condition that leads to the procedure is an AE (eg, bleeding esophageal varices, dental caries). - Overdose of either study drug or concurrent medication without any clinical signs or symptoms. - Non-clinically significant abnormal laboratory values.
+- Medical or surgical procedures (e.g., surgery, endoscopy, tooth extraction, blood transfusion); the condition that results in the procedure is considered an AE (eg, bleeding esophageal varices, dental caries). - Overdose of either study drug or concurrent medication without any clinical signs or symptoms. - Non-clinically significant abnormal laboratory values.
 (If accompanied by signs/symptoms, the signs or symptoms are considered an AE).

-7.2.5.3 Pre-Randomization Adverse Events
+7.2.6.3 Pre-Randomization Adverse Events

-Adverse events that occur between the time subject signs the informed consent form for the study and the time when that subject is randomized will be summarized as medical history and not as a treatment emergent adverse event unless the event meets the definition of an SAE as defined below.
+Adverse events that occur between the time subject signs the informed consent form for the study and the time when that subject is randomized will be summarized as medical history and not as a treatment emergent AE (TEAE) unless the event meets the definition of an SAE as defined below.

-7.2.5.4 Severity
+7.2.6.4 Severity